GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

 1. In `type` choose "openidconnect" (if you are using Gluu oxd as a mediator with an OP check [this](#using-oxd-as-mediator) section)

-1. Supply a `logo path` for this provider.
+1. Optionally supply a `logo path` for this provider.
 Check this [section](./passport.md#about-logo-images) of the introductory page to learn more

 1. Check `Is enabled` (unless there is a reason to leave this provider integration temporarily disabled)